Audi-1/sqli-labs/readme.txt

 2. This will create a folder sql-labs under it. else you can use git command from within /var/www folder.
 /var/www folder and then use following command> git clone https://github.com/Audi-1/sqli-labs.git sqli-labs
 3. Open the file "db-creds.inc" which is under sql-connections folder inside the sql-labs folder.
-4. Update your MYSQL database username and password.(default for Backtrack are used root:toor)
+4. Update your mysqli database username and password.(default for Backtrack are used root:toor)
 5. From your browser access the sql-labs folder to load index.html
 6. Click on the link setup/resetDB to create database, create tables and populate Data.
 7. Labs ready to be used, click on lesson number to open the lesson page.